foreachidea/Cubinets/README.md

 🧊 `cubinet`

-`cubinet` is a one door European style cabinet.
+`cubinet` is a single door European style cabinet.
 The design has a door margin constant of 2 mm on each edge.

 | | | | | |
 |-|-|-|-|-|